 "Highest good is like water."
 The supreme yin image of the Tao: Water.
 Nothing is so essential to life, and so yielding and receptive; but water is also tremendously powerful and irresistible, as the Chinese know well from devastating floods of the Huang He and Yangtze rivers.
 "Settles where none would like to be."
 Water goes to the lowest position, which is not a status that people commonly fight over.
 Thus Not Doing avoids conflict, "does not contend."

-, which could be better translated "conscientious.")
-"When cleverness emerges/There is great hypocrisy."
+Also, "When cleverness emerges, There is great hypocrisy."
 This is something else: Taoism wants a simple, rural life.
 It doesn't like "cleverness" or "novelties."
 It is hard to imagine the Taoist sage in a city -- he is usually to be imagined as a hermit or wanderer in the forest (

 ), mountains (